The College of New Jersey Logo

 March 11, 7pm, Zoom: 5-year Physician Scientist Training Program.
 Join the University of Pittsburgh for their presentation on their 5-year Physician Scientist Training Program, an MD degree with a research component.
 Please register for this event.

 March 26, 12:30-1:30pm, SSB 105: Colloquium Hour: Roadblocks and Roadmaps to Sustainable Occupational Gender Diversity.
-Attend for Dr. Corrine Moss-Racusin’s (Skidmore College) presentation on promoting gender diversity.
+CANCELLED due to illness — will be rescheduled!

 April